tuomas56/pyre/README.md

 * Variable assignment and scoping
 * Blocks, return and break
 * For loops
+* Python interop
+* Variable mutability modifiers

 Todo:

 * Generators
 * Error handling (specific errors)
-* Immutable and mutable variable modifiers
 * Most of the Pyre object space
 * Most of the Pyre standard library
-* Making fundamental types available in Pyre
-* Python interop